lsuits/gradebook_patches/README.md

  1. Allows for truly anonymous grading of manual items within Moodle.
   1. Graded items can only be adjusted by an administratively predefined adjustment value.
   1. Requires students be assigned anonymous identifiers as optional profile fields.
+ * LSU settings
+  * anon grading checked
+  * 'create anonymous field' and assign anon numbers to users
+  * set 'anonymous' as the anon field
+  * anonymous categories set to anything
 1. better_letters.patch
  1. Fixes hard-coded 2 decimal rounding bug.
  1. Allows admins to enable floating-point letter grade boundaries.